 Specifies the pathname of a file to override the built-in trusted keys provided by named.

 This is the pathname of a file to override the built-in trusted keys provided by named.
 See the discussion of dnssec-validation for details.
-This is intended for server testing.
+If not specified, the default is /etc/bind.keys.

 secroots-file